Position: Horticulture Assistant

 Host company/organization: One Acre Fund Rwanda

-About position: The Rwanda-Israel Horticulture Center of Excellence.
-Providing technical assistance to farmers for horticulture development.
+About position: Noella works with the Rwanda-Israel Horticulture Center of Excellence.
+She provides technical assistance to farmers for horticulture development.

 About her experience at EARTH, she says that there were people in the University who always made sure she had what she needed.
 “The most important thing EARTH taught me was living with many people, adjusting to a new environment.
 I grew so much.
 I did not know that I could do so many things, so I have become a more self-confident person after these four years.”
 Though Noella was unsure at first about her abilities as she entered EARTH, the people she met along the way supported her, socially and professionally.

 Noella will return to Rwanda after graduation to start giving back.
 She looks forward to encourage change in the perspectives of her fellow community members, especially in their views on nature, agriculture, and ways of taking care of the world and others.

 I would say that my passion is to transform or develop rural community areas, especially those of local farmers in Rwanda. – Noella

 She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from university to launch purposeful careers in the agriculture and agribusiness sectors in their countries of origin.
 As a Fellow, Noella is gaining professional experience with the One Acre Fund Rwanda in her home country.